Tikal: Geography

 The closest large modern settlements are Flores and Santa Elena, approximately 64 km by road to the southwest.
 Tikal is approximately 303 km north of Guatemala City.
 It is 19 km south of the contemporary Maya city of Uaxactun and 30 km northwest of Yaxha.
 The city was located 100 km southeast of its great Classic Period rival, Calakmul, and 85 km northwest of Calakmul's ally Caracol, now in Belize.

 The city has been completely mapped and covered an area greater than 16 km2 that included about 3,000 structures.
 The topography of the site consists of a series of parallel limestone ridges rising above swampy lowlands.
 The major architecture of the site is clustered upon areas of higher ground and linked by raised causeways spanning the swamps.
 The area around Tikal has been declared as the Tikal National Park and the preserved area covers 570 km2.
 It was created on 26 May 1955 under the auspices of the Instituto de Antropología e Historia and was the first protected area in Guatemala.

 The ruins lie among the tropical rainforests of northern Guatemala that formed the cradle of lowland Maya civilization.
-The city itself was located among abundant fertile upland soils, and may have dominated a natural east–west trade route across the Yucatan Peninsula.
-Conspicuous trees at the Tikal park include gigantic kapok (Ceiba pentandra) the sacred tree of the Maya; tropical cedar (Cedrela odorata), and Honduras mahogany (Swietenia macrophylla).
+The city itself was located among abundant fertile upland soils, and may have dominated a natural east–west trade route across the Yucatán Peninsula.
+Conspicuous trees at the Tikal park include gigantic Kapok tree (Ceiba pentandra) the sacred tree of the Maya; tropical cedar (Cedrela odorata), and Honduras mahogany (Swietenia macrophylla).
 Regarding the fauna, agoutis, white-nosed coatis, gray foxes, Geoffroy's spider monkeys, howler monkeys, harpy eagles, falcons, ocellated turkeys, guans, toucans, green parrots and leafcutter ants can be seen there regularly.
 Jaguars, ocelots, and cougars are also said to roam in the park.

 Tikal had no water other than what was collected from rainwater and stored in ten reservoirs.
-Archeologists working in Tikal during the 20th century refurbished one of these ancient reservoirs to store water for their own use.
+Archaeologists working in Tikal during the 20th century refurbished one of these ancient reservoirs to store water for their own use.
 The average annual rainfall at Tikal is 1945 mm.
 However, the arrival of rain was often unpredictable, and long periods of drought could occur before the crops ripened, which severely threatened the inhabitants of the city.